wuxc/pywin32doc/md/PyIMAPIProp.md

   - [OpenProperty](PyIMAPIProp.md#pyimapipropopenproperty)

-    Returns an interface object to be used to access a property.&nbsp;
+    Returns an interface object to be used to access a property\.&nbsp;

   - [GetIDsFromNames](PyIMAPIProp.md#pyimapipropgetidsfromnames)